calistasalsabila/Programming-Language/Dart/material/02_dart_oop/29_getter_setter.md

 ---

-## ⚡ Short-Hand Getter and Setter
+## 7. Short-Hand Getter and Setter

-Dart allows you to define getters and setters in a short and clean way using **arrow syntax**:
+Dart allows you to define getters and setters in a short and clean way using arrow syntax:

 ```dart
 class Temperature {